russellballestrini/russell.ballestrini.net/content/2012-12-12-tips-for-getting-pull-requests-approved.rst

 documentation.
 Fix the README, adjust a comment, or write a test.
 These tasks might appear small but they serve to prove that you possess comprehension of the source code.
 They also do not alter the program's functionality.

-Having a few of these pull requests under-your-belt will earn you trust which will eventuality translate to more responsibly in the future.
+Having a few of these pull requests under-your-belt will earn you trust which will eventuality translate to more responsibility in the future.
 You will also differentiate yourself from the rest because most people do not enjoy working on documentation.